V3cTr4X/V3cTr4X/README.md

 ###

 <p align="left">I am an IT and Cybersecurity professional active since 2020, passionate about Open Source and Linux.
-I have strong expertise in Bash scripting and Python, and I enjoy contributing to free software projects and enhancing cybersecurity.
+I have strong expertise in Bash scripting and Python (learning Rust for pentesting too), and I enjoy contributing to free software projects and enhancing cybersecurity.
 Currently, I rank in the top 28 in Spain and top 1700 worldwide on TryHackMe, reflecting my dedication and skills in the field.</p>

 ###